czammar/crontab_intro/README.md

 # 0. Intro

 Crontab is a Unix-like system utility to help us to execute jobs periodical and automatically.
-We present quick configuration for executing peridoc task with an Ubuntu based Linux distro.
+We present quick configuration for executing periodic task with an Ubuntu based Linux distro.

 # 1. Set up